mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 <link href="https://cdnjs.cloudflare.com/ajax/libs/cssgram/0.1.10/cssgram.min.css"/>
 {% endprism %}

-Next, let's generate a list of the filters provided by CSSGram, specifying the display name and class name of each.
-Since we'll eventually need to pass this list to our `<filter-list>` component as a property, let's go ahead and add it to our root instance's data model.
+CSSgram is a "library for editing images with Instagram-like filters directly using CSS.
+[It works by] applying color and/or gradient overlays via various blending techniques to mimic filter effects."[^cssgram]

+As such, it provides 20+ classes that we can apply to both the `<photo-preview>` component, and the thumbnails inside of our `<filter-list>` carousel.

+Since our prototype will make use of both the display name _and_ class name of each filter, it will be helpful to build a data structure that we can populate with this information.
+Let's write a function that generates an Array of `filter` objects, setting the display name, class name, and default strength (of 100) on each.
+In a later step, it will become clear why we generate this list with a function, instead of hard-coding it on our parent instance's data model.

 {% prism js %}
 const generateFilters = () => {
   return [
-   { displayName: '1977', className: '_1977', opacity: 1 },
+   { displayName: '1977', className: '_1977', strength: 100 },
-   { displayName: 'Aden', className: 'aden', opacity: 1 },
+   { displayName: 'Aden', className: 'aden', strength: 100 },
-   { displayName: 'Brannan', className: 'brannan', opacity: 1 }
+   { displayName: 'Brannan', className: 'brannan', strength: 100 }
    // etcetera
  ]
 }